ethereum/solidity-examples/docs/patricia_tree/Data.md

 ## Description

 `Data.sol` contains a number of data structures and utility functions for those data structures.
-It are meant to be used by the patricia tree.
+It is meant to be used by Patricia trees.